phantomaton-ai/draculescu/CONCEPT.md

 For every `.shot.md` file, we will first generate an image and then a video based on its descriptions.

+If a caption is present, a still image of the caption will be generated as well.

+Finally, the resulting videos and captions will be concatenated in-order, and music will be overlaid to produce the finished product.

 ### Shot template

 To enable consistent parsing via conventional software, each `.shot.md` file should look like: